Property name: The Peninsula Hong Kong

 Fancy a bird’s-eye view of Hong Kong?
 The swanky China Clipper lounge, located atop the hotel’s 30-story extension, is the departure point for helicopter tours over the city (or lifts to the airport).
 Commemorating the 1935 maiden voyage of Pan American Airways’s China Clipper plane from San Francisco to Hong Kong, the lounge displays an impressive collection of aviation memorabilia, including the China Clipper’s original door and propeller.

-The Peninsula was built near the point in Victoria Harbour where ocean liner passengers disembarked, which made it easy to lure wealthy visitors weary after a long voyage.
+The Peninsula was built near the point at Victoria Harbour where ocean liner passengers disembarked, which made it easy to lure wealthy visitors weary after a long voyage.

 More recently, the Peninsula Hotel Group made waves by officially banning shark fin from its menus in January.
 This was done to protest the practice of cutting fins off of living sharks, which hurts population numbers.